Bill Bright: Creation of Campus Crusade for Christ, early 1950s

-Expansion of Campus Crusade beyond UCLA
+Expansion of Campus Crusade

 Bright's success at UCLA led him to establish Campus Crusade branches at several other US universities.

-Campus Crusade's expansion across several US campuses created friction with other Christian campus groups including InterVarsity Christian Fellowship and liberal campus chaplains, who disagreed with the evangelistic tone of Bright's ministry.
+Campus Crusade's expansion across several US campuses created friction with other Christian campus groups, including InterVarsity Christian Fellowship and liberal campus chaplains, who disagreed with the evangelistic tone of Bright's ministry.
 In 1956, Bright wrote a 20-minute evangelistic presentation called "God's Plan for Your Life", which set the tone for Campus Crusade's evangelism and discipleship program.
 Bright also initially partnered with the fundamentalist Bob Jones University.
 However, the relationship deteriorated after Bright sided with Billy Graham, who had accepted the sponsorship of liberal Protestants for his 1957 New York crusade.
 In response, Bob Jones Sr. and his son Bob Jones Jr. severed relations with Bright's ministry.
 According to Turner, this split with Bob Jones University led Bright to gravitate towards the "new evangelical" wing of the Protestant movement, which was associated with Billy Graham's cooperative evangelism.

-In 2011 Campus Crusade for Christ had 25,000 missionaries in 191 countries.
+In 2011, Campus Crusade for Christ had 25,000 missionaries in 191 countries.